microsoft/winget-cli/doc/specs/#888 - Com Api.md

         /// If Query and Inclusions are both empty, the starting data set will be the entire database.
         /// Everything && Filters...
         /// That has been translated in this api so that
-        /// Query is PackageMatchField::AppCatalogDefined and PackageMatchFilter.IsAdditive = true
+        /// Inclusions are Selectors below
-        /// Inclusions are PackageMatchFilter.IsAdditive = true
+        /// Filters are Filters below
-        /// Filters are PackageMatchFilter.IsAdditive = false
+        /// Query is PackageMatchField::AppCatalogDefined and in the Selector list.

-        /// Filters to find packages
+        /// USAGE NOTE: Only one selector with PackageMatchField::AppCatalogDefined is allowed.

-        /// USAGE NOTE: Only one filter with PackageMatchField::AppCatalogDefined is allowed.
+        /// Selectors = you have to match at least one selector (if there are no selectors, then nothing is selected) Windows.Foundation.Collections.IVector<PackageMatchFilter> Selectors { get; };
-        Windows.Foundation.Collections.IVector<PackageMatchFilter> Filters { get; };
+        /// Filters = you have to match all filters(if there are no filters, then there is no filtering of selected items) Windows.Foundation.Collections.IVector<PackageMatchFilter> Filters{ get; };

         /// Restricts the length of the returned results to the specified count.
         UInt32 ResultLimit;